jlmoya/lowdisc/readme.txt

    low discrepancy sequence.
 Each sequence is independent of the others.
    Each sequence has its specific options, but all must implement the following methods : new, destroy, configure, cget, get, startup and next.
+ * tested the skip and leap for all sequences

 See the overview in the help provided with this toolbox.

 TODO

  * check the maximal dimension available for Fast Niederreiter (is that 50 ?)
- * test the skip and leap
  * improve the performance of skip and leap
  * Add scrambling algorithms
  * Add algorithms to compute the discrepancy